bevesce/Ising/README.md

 tools to obtain phase diagrams of 2D Ising model by diagonalization of transfer matrix

+## State of the project

+I concluded my calculations, but code is very messy.
+I'm no longer interested in the subject so it will probably never be cleaned up.

 ## Requirements

 Project requires [Numpy](http://www.numpy.org), prior knowledge and understanding of [Ising model](http://en.wikipedia.org/wiki/Ising_model) and transition matrix.
 Information about that can be found in [Exactly Solved Models in Statistical Mechanics](http://physics.anu.edu.au/theophys/baxter_book.php) by R. J. Baxter or in my paper.
 Plotting functions were written with [IPython notebook](http://ipython.org/notebook.html) in mind.